koykov/fastconv/readme.md

 BenchmarkFnv64aNative-8           50000000     24.7 ns/op    8 B/op    1 allocs/op
 ```

-Tech note: these function uses loop-rolling to speed-up hash calculation of long strings.
+Tech note: function with suffix "Long" (eg. Fnv32Long) uses loop-rolling to speed-up hash calculation of long strings.
 On short string it has
 no effect or maybe a bit slowly than simple loop.